 Q2.
 Why is the use of simulated nodes to be encouraged in LTE EPC node testing?

-It is preferable to use simulated nodes and interfaces at least in the earlier phases of testing to achieve wider test coverage, thereby ensuring robustness of the device under test (DUT).
+It is preferable to use simulated nodes and interfaces at least in the earlier phases of testing to achieve wider test coverage, thereby ensuring the robustness of the device under test (DUT).

 The following examples are easy to test using simulators: